jazzband/django-nose/README.rst

 1.1
   * Django TransactionTestCases don't clean up after themselves; they leave junk in the DB and clean it up only on _pre_setup.
 Thus, Django makes sure these tests run last.
-Now django-nose does too.
-This means one fewer source of failures on existing projects.
+Now django-nose does, too.
+This means one fewer source of failure on existing projects.
 (Erik Rose)
   * Add support for hygienic TransactionTestCases.
-  * Support models that are used for tests only.
+  * Support models that are used only for tests.
 Just put them in any file imported in the course of loading tests.
+No more crazy hacks necessary.
   * Made the fixture bundler more conservative, fixing some conceivable situations in which fixtures would not appear as intended if a TransactionTestCase found its way into the middle of a bundle.
 (Erik Rose)
   * Fixed an error that would surface when using SQLAlchemy with connection pooling.
 (Roger Hu)
-  * Graciously ignore the new ``--liveserver`` option introduced in Django 1.4;
+  * Gracefully ignore the new ``--liveserver`` option introduced in Django 1.4;
     don't let it through to nose.
 (Adam DePue)

 1.0 (2012-03-12)